erifyc1/OpenFlights-Graph-Algorithms/feedback/DevLog_Feedback.md

 ### Comments:
 It looks like your group has made some good progress so far.
 In preparation for the mid-project check-in meeting, don't forget to write test cases for any algorithms you implement and your graph data structure.
 I would recommend focusing on finishing BFS before the meeting, and making sure your dataset parsing works.

+## Week of 4/11 - 4/17

+### Grade
+Sufficient

+### Comments:
+The weekend does count as part of the week, so it's not an issue if you have other commitments during the weekdays.
+So far I would say your group is on track to finish, and if you complete BFS before the meeting that would be great.
+At the very least, make sure your data parsing and correction is complete for full points on the testing component of the project meeting.
+Looking forward to meeting with your group later this week.